IHE/ITI.Topologies/topologies.md

 This does not mean that there is a strict hierarchy.
 Single Organizations or Networks might choose to become members of multiple higher networks, resulting in the potential for multiple paths to a given organization.
 However, the design is still "hierarchical" in that each of the higher Organizations is seen as providing resources for the single member Organization.

-With that having been said, the purpose of this paper is to demonstrate how such a multi-layered network would be represented in a directory, and so it takes the perspective of a system examining the directory to locate a route.
+With that having been said, the purpose of this white paper is to demonstrate how such a multi-layered network would be represented in a directory, and so it takes the perspective of a system examining the directory to locate a route.
 Nothing precludes a network from internally being architected using any architecture, be it star, mesh, ring, etc.
 Such a network would still present an interface to the outside world, and thus the Organizations within that network can be seen as children of the network.